mohdfareed/machine-setup/README.md

 - `-f|--force`: forces cloning the repo even if it already exists.
 - `path`: the path to clone the repository into.
 - `-h|--help`: prints the setup help message.
-- `machine`: the machine to set up (macOS, RPi, and codespaces are supported).
+- `machine`: the machine to set up.
 - `-h|--help`: prints the machine's setup help message.

 ### Setting Up Individual Components